The International Steam Pages

 Vic Allen tells me (15th December 2002) "All steam train operations suspended (including/especially the Viceroy Express workings) because of lack of coal in Ceylon."
 Obviously only a temporary setback, but it seems at least three UK tour operators have postponed their planned 2003 tours.
 The potential for steam tours here is enormous, now it looks as if there is a better chance of peace than for some long time past, the local organisers are JF tours, http://www.jftours.com.
 However, there are several tours were being promoted for 2004 so it seems that the problem may be resolved.

 Preserved steam has been used here for some time mainly under the imprint of the 'Viceroy Express'.
 Chris Lewis (22nd March 2002) travelled on one such tour with the Railway Touring Company.
 "Excellent week with Viceroy Express.
 Steam engines were 213, 240 and 340.
 213 proved to be a little belter!
 Managed all the planned routes with steam at least in one direction, usually in two.
-(Colombo-Homegana (narrow gauge no longer available), Colombo-Candy-Badulla, Harbana-Colombo, Colombo-Galle.)
-Highlight was a trip from Candy to Matale with steam at 21.00 with just a third class coach (no lights) after regular service had finished for the night.
+(Colombo-Homegana (narrow gauge no longer available), Colombo-Kandy-Badulla, Harbana-Colombo, Colombo-Galle).
+Highlight was a trip from Kandy to Matale with steam at 21.00 with just a third class coach (no lights) after regular service had finished for the night.
 The Hunslet and Sentinel were working at Dematagoda works.
 The Garratt at Ratmalana works is in danger of being scrapped.
 We implored this was not allowed to happen, and our guide was going to take this up with the works management.
 The engine under major overhaul 251 was said to be ready in about six months.
-The two sentinel lorries had been moved to the training centre (two very nice lady instructors), were said to be steamable, but may be plinthed.
+The two Sentinel lorries had been moved to the training centre (two very nice lady instructors), were said to be steamable, but may be plinthed.
 Despite an initial reluctance for run pasts, cab rides, etc it soon changed to absolute freedom to do what we wanted.
 Trip included double heading and banking."

 Syria Index